-Reputational motives as well as declining collateral values can prompt financial institutions to tighten credit policies after an adverse shock.
-Therefore, to gauge further the robustness of our results and understand better the underlying channels through which the financing shock might have led to the drop in car sales, we examine how the impact of exposure to non-bank financing on the likelihood of obtaining non-bank automotive credit might have varied by borrower credit quality.
-To this end, we estimate the baseline specification in column (1) of Table VII separately for borrowers with different risk scores and report the results in Table VIII.
+Reputational motives as well as declining collateral values can prompt financial institutions to tighten credit policies after an adverse shock.24 Therefore, to gauge further the robustness of our results and understand better the underlying channels through which the financing shock might have led to the drop in car sales, we examine how the impact of exposure to nonbank financing on the likelihood of obtaining nonbank automotive credit might have varied by borrower credit quality.
+To this end, we estimate the baseline specification in Table VII, column (1) separately for borrowers with different risk scores and report the results in Table VIII.
 We stratify the Equifax data by risk score quartiles: column (1) uses the subsample of borrowers in the lowest quartile-those with a risk score below 603; column (2) uses borrowers from the second quartile, between 603 and 706; column (3) focuses on the third quartile, 706-784; and column (4) contains those borrowers with scores above 784.